Midlife crisis

-A midlife crisis is a transition of identity and self-confidence that can occur in middle-aged individuals, typically 45 to 65 years old.
+A midlife crisis is a transition of identity and self-confidence that can occur in middle-aged individuals, typically 40 to 65 years old.
 The phenomenon is described as a psychological crisis brought about by events that highlight a person's growing age, inevitable mortality, and possible lack of accomplishments in life.
 This may produce feelings of intense depression, remorse, and high levels of anxiety; or the desire to achieve youthfulness, make drastic changes to their current lifestyle, or change past decisions and events.

 Crisis versus stressors

 Personality and a history of psychological crisis are believed to predispose some people to this "traditional" midlife crisis.

 People going through midlife crisis have a variety of symptoms and exhibit a disparate range of behaviors.

-Mid-life is the time from years 40-60 where a person is often evaluating their own life.
+Mid-life is the time from years 45 to 60 where a person is often evaluating their own life.
 However, many mid-life stressors are often labeled as a mid-life crisis.
 Day-to-day stressors are likely to add up and be thought of as a crisis, but in reality, it is simply an "overload".
 Individuals in mid-life often become overwhelmed by the fact that they have more control over their life than they did in younger years, and have more control than they will in later years.
 This realization of greater individual control acts as a stressor as it pertains to a midlife crisis.

 Many middle-aged adults experience major life events that can cause a period of psychological stress or depression, such as the death of a loved one, or a career setback.
 However, those events could have happened earlier or later in life, making them a "crisis," but not necessarily a mid-life one.
 In the same study, 15% of middle-aged adults experienced this type of midlife turmoil.
 While those who are of a lower educational status and those who have a higher educational status have an equal number of stressors, it is those who have received lower education who feel those stressors much more and those stressors contribute much more to a mid-life crisis.

 Studies indicate that some cultures may be more sensitive to this phenomenon than others; one study found that there is little evidence that people undergo midlife crises in Japanese and Indian cultures, raising the question of whether a mid-life crisis is mainly a cultural construct.
 It appears that the experience of increasing in age into what is considered old is significantly different in each culture.
 The authors hypothesized that the "culture of youth", the prolonging of youth practices, and the emerging adult development phase in Western societies accounts for the popularity of the mid-life crisis concept there.

 Researchers have found that mid-life is often a time for reflection and reassessment, but this is not always accompanied by the psychological upheaval popularly associated with a "mid-life crisis."
 Those who made career or job changes early in life were less likely to experience a crisis in midlife.